 - Key focus.
 User journeys are more concerned with the emotional state of the users, while user flow concentrates on the technicalities;

 - Purpose.
 A user journey is a technique that helps you see the overall experience your users have across touchpoints and channels.
 User flow is just a zoomed-in interaction of a user with a system at a given touchpoint within the bigger journey.

 You can map out both user journeys and flows with the help of UXPressia.

 It’s all clear with creating user journeys — that is what UXPressia was initially created for.
-Use emotion section and insert graphics and video material to visualize your customers’ feelings throughout their journey.
+Use the emotion section and insert graphics and video material to visualize your customers’ feelings throughout their journey.